apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Iron Bear interactions (entering, exiting, Dakka Bear turret)?
-I'm leaving those alone primarily out of laziness but also because that'd feel like an actual combat advantage, which isn't really something this mod is meant to do (though I suppose our vehicle handling technically applies to that).
+I'm leaving those alone primarily out of laziness but also because that'd feel like an actual combat advantage, which isn't really something this mod is meant to do (though I suppose that argument should apply to our vehicle animations, too).
 * The Vault Card Chest-opening tweak does *not* work in Pyre of Stars.
+* The closing-up of the Diamond Armory could be faster; I can't seem to push that faster than 9 seconds without having the loot walls sometimes get softlocked on the next activation.
+Still, the spawn-in time is much quicker, and 9sec is a 1.5x speed increase at the end, too.
 * The door you have to slide under to retrieve the umbrella for Claptrap in Bad Reception acts a bit weirdly, and is probably pretty easy to just run through now.